 Vacuum regularly.
 Regular vacuuming has a big impact on the air you breathe.
-Use slow repetitive overlapping front to back motions when vacuuming.
+Use slow repetitive overlapping front-to-back motions when vacuuming.
 Move slightly left to right every four strokes.
-A quick once over doesn't do much.
-Do not ignore corners or crevices where there is a build up of dust.
-The proper attachments to clean those hard to reach areas is recommended.
-Use the top-down effect: dust blinds, windowsills and furniture surfaces first then vacuum the room.
-Remove and replace empty vacuum bags when they are half to two thirds full.
+A quick once-over doesn’t do much.
+Do not ignore corners or crevices where there is a build-up of dust.
+The proper attachments to clean those hard-to-reach areas are recommended.
+Use the top-down effect: dust blinds, windowsills, and furniture surface first then vacuum the room.
+Remove and replace empty vacuum bags when they are half to two-thirds full.

 Professionally clean your carpet every 12 to 18 months.
 Regular vacuuming removes soil and dust.
 Professional cleaning is needed to remove the embedded dirt.